Software development skills for data scientists

 This conversation will probably go something like this:

-SE: "You didn't check your code and your tests into master without a code review, did you?"
+SWE: "You didn't check your code and your tests into main without a code review, did you?"

 DS: "Checked my what into what without a what?"